servalproject/batphone/CURRENT-RELEASE.md

 ------------

- * While Serval Mesh services are enabled and you are connected to a Wi-Fi network, Android will be prevented from sleeping.
-This will drain the battery quickly -- see [batphone issue #91][].
+ * While Serval Mesh services are enabled and you are connected to a Wi-Fi network with active peers, Android may be prevented from sleeping.
+This may drain the battery quickly -- see [batphone issue #91][].

  * Voice call quality degrades whenever [Rhizome][] or [MeshMS][] operations or transfers are in progress.
 [Rhizome][] can worsen network congestion,